alchira/vscode/README.md

 ### Template Import: `[ alt + x ]`

-- Import available templates for the `symclass` at the active cursor position, appending them to the current HTML tag.
+- Import available templates for the `symlink` at the active cursor position, appending them to the current HTML tag.

 ### Content Formatting: `[ alt + shift + x ]`